Stuck Apart

-Stuck Apart (Azizler) is a 2021 Turkish comedy-drama film directed by Durul Taylan and Yağmur Taylan, written by Durul Taylan, Yagmur Taylan and Berkun Oya and starring Engin Günaydın, Haluk Bilginer and Binnur Kaya.
+Stuck Apart (Azizler) is a 2021 Turkish comedy-drama film directed by Durul Taylan and Yağmur Taylan, written by Durul Taylan, Yagmur Taylan and Berkun Oya, Produced by Durul Taylan, Yağmur Taylan, Hülya Duyar, Berkun Oya, Müge Kolat and Barış Ayaztaş, and starring, Engin Günaydın, Haluk Bilginer and Binnur Kaya.
 The film was originally scheduled to be released theatrically by Imaj International on October 2, 2020.
 The theatrical release was later cancelled due to the COVID-19 pandemic and it was sold to Netflix.
 It was released on 8 January 2021 on Netflix.